adamluckydo/ontology/4_Ontology/Ontology.md

 ### Bringing Practice into Life

 1. Once you're able to regularly tune into your body and make it feel good in meditation, it's time to tune into your body in real life.
 Your body always knows _what_ to do, and your head always knows _how_ to do it.
 When it's safe, instead of relying on your head to decide everything, let the body take charge.
 Isabel from Mind Mine has [a fantastic post](https://mindmine.substack.com/p/head) on this.
 2. You'll know when you're actually letting your body call the shots because doing things will feel _good_.
 Not just physically, but emotionally as well.
-You'll feel more confident in the things you're saying and doing, which enables you to do the cool things you want to do, like, say, writing this series of posts.
+You'll feel more confident in the things you're saying and doing, which enables you to do fun stuff, like, say, [writing a tweet like this](https://twitter.com/eigenrobot/status/1747448124396757077).
 3. When you're embodied, you feel powerful and in control, and this does _magic_ for your well-being.
 You feel allowed, maybe for the first time ever, to believe the things you secretly want to believe.
-For example, I'm fond of Vivid Void's [Ontology](https://x.com/VividVoid_/status/1730709020741386708?s=20).
+For example, I'm fond of [Vivid Void's Ontology](https://x.com/VividVoid_/status/1730709020741386708?s=20).

+If you're just beginning meditation, I recommend Rob Burbea's retreat on [Unbinding the Heart](https://hermesamara.org/resources/all/retreat/Unbinding%20the%20Heart).
+Another world awaits.